FIRST for Pre-health Advisors

 Resources for staff who advise aspiring medical students

 What is an Award Letter?

-An award letter is an official letter or notification from a school where you have been accepted outlining your financial aid package.
-What is a financial aid package?
-It is a list of the available amounts and sources of funds available to you to help meet the cost of attendance for that institution.
+An award letter is an official letter or notification from a school where you have been accepted, and outlines your financial aid award package.

 You’ve applied for financial aid and received your award letter, but what does it really mean?
 Have you been offered grants and scholarships, or will you need to borrow and pay back loans?
 Are the loans offered through the federal government or will they be paid back to the school?
 Understanding your financial aid award letter can be a little confusing, but armed with a little information, you will be better informed and know what questions to ask.

 Understanding Your Award Letter

 After completing the Free Application for Federal Student Aid (FAFSA), the financial aid office at the school(s) you listed on the FAFSA, will receive your Institutional Student Information Report (ISIR), which contains all your financial information that you reported on the FAFSA.
 From the ISIR, and perhaps a secondary institutional application, the financial aid officer (FAO) will determine your eligibility for programs from the institution, federal government, or other sources of aid and then send (or email) you an award letter.